rydikov/argus/README.md

 ![Detected](https://github.com/rydikov/argus/raw/main/res/detected.jpg)

 Argus application uses Deep Learning/Machine Learning to recognize objects on sources stream.
-Sources can be cameras and videos.
+The Sources can be cameras and videos.
-Application save frames with detection objecs and has the ability to telegam alert.
+The Application saves frames with detection objecs and has the ability to telegam alerts.

 By utilizing pre-trained models and Intel OpenVINO toolkit with OpenCV.

-This application executes parallel threads for capture frames from sources and make async infer requests for objects detection.
+This application executes parallel threads to capture frames from different sources and make async infer requests for object detections.

 **What is OpenVino?**